Import work items from an Excel file

 If the subcontractor cost rate (SubCostRate) is specified in the spreadsheet, it's recommended

-to also include the SubConv and SubUnits columns.
+to include also the SubConv and SubUnits columns.
 If the subcontractor sell rate column (SubSellRate) is not included in the spreadsheet as recommended, then this rate will be equal to the sub cost rate. |

 |